 Much of the technical data of this particular leaflet is known.
 The size of the banknote is 5-27/32 by 2-7/16.
 Twenty-pound paper was used.
 The number of leaflets per pound was 656.
 The V sub o (ground rate of descent; or falling rate): 1.5 feet per second.
 The spread factor (R sub T divided by T sub O): .14 (point fourteen).
 The slow falling rate of 1.5 feet per second combined with a very small spread factor of .14 results in long drifting from the release point, but with limited ground coverage (thereby resulting in increased leaflet density on the ground).

 For example, for each mile of drift, the spread on the ground is .14 miles.
 This resulted in 1.11 miles of dispersion (along the direction of the blowing wind) for each mile of drift.
 For standoff delivery against

-The banknote leaflet is known in three versions.
+The banknote leaflet is known in two versions.
 Two are almost identical with the only change being the signature of the Chief of Staff of the Army of the

-.
-The third note has not been disseminated.
-It is apparently stored in various secret locations in the unlikely event that renewal of hostilities on the Korean peninsula occurs once again.
-Republicof Korea
+Other safe conduct certificates were stored in various secret locations in the unlikely event that renewal of hostilities on the Korean peninsula occurs once again.

 What was the result of these leaflets?
-A number of defectors were interviewed about the leaflets and some of their comments follow:
+Several defectors were interviewed about the leaflets and some of their comments follow:

 The facsimile of North Korean paper-money on the safe conduct pass was so hard to distinguish from real money that it was occasionally used to purchase goods at stores.